Map-based Millimeter-Wave Channel Models: An Overview, Hybrid Modeling, Data, and Learning: Introduction

-This article is motivated by the fact that researchers have been paying attention to designing a map-based mm-Wave channel model but still have a question -- why should we utilize map-based channel models in the mm-Wave range instead of GSCM?
-The contributions of this work are as follows: i) an overview and an update of the recent progress of the mm-Wave channel models, ii) categorization of map-based channel models, iii) the presentation of how to integrate a HW and a software (SW) testbed/sounder with RT, iv) an offering of modeling guidelines for system-level evaluation including low-complexity modeling, and v) sharing the measurement database of the channel parameters for specific indoor- (Veritas~C building in Yonsei University) and outdoor- (Gangnam Station in Seoul) regions to the public so that anyone can download and use for free.\footnote{These are available at http://www.cbchae.org/.
-We also present the demo video of our RT simulations in various scenarios including the digital map realization methods.}
+This article provides an overview of map-based mm-Wave channel models.
+The motivation for it lies in the fact that researchers have paid attention to designing a map-based mm-Wave channel model, while still considering why map-based channel models--rather than GSCMs--should be utilized in the mm-Wave range.
+We also propose a categorization of map-based channel parameters and provide guidelines for modeling each categorization.
+Finally, we share with the public the measurement database of the channel parameters for specific indoor and outdoor regions and for evaluating machine learning algorithms, which anyone can download and use for free.\footnote{The details of the database and its manual are available at http://www.cbchae.org/.
+We also present a demo video of our RT simulations in various scenarios, including the digital map realization methods.}

-To the best of our knowledge, this is the first work that not only categorizes map-based channel models, but also shares the database of the map-based channel parameters.
-The categorization can ensure that each category can be efficiently utilized by concerning modeling approaches and requirements for various mm-Wave systems for 5G.
-Note, in this article, that we are not arguing the map-based mmWave channel model discussed is novel.
-Although most prior work on map-based channel models~\cite{Rappaport_SiteSpecific,VTM_SiteSpecific,METISmodel} focused on proposing RT algorithms, offering their specific procedure of the channel coefficients generation, and validating their model, some researchers might not be familiar with modeling the map-based channel.
-We expect that both the offered guidelines and the shared database encourage researchers to readily design a map-based channel model even without an RT software for evaluating theoretical technologies or HW testbeds for 5G.
+To the best of our knowledge, this is the first work that not only categorizes map-based hybrid channel models but also shares the database of map-based channel parameters.
+This categorization ensures that a hybrid channel model is efficiently utilized by considering the different modeling objectives and requirements for various 5G mm-Wave systems.
+Most prior work on map-based channel models~\cite{Rappaport_SiteSpecific,METISmodel} were focused on proposing RT algorithms, offering specific procedures for channel coefficient generation, and validating their models.
+Nonetheless, some researchers might not be familiar with modeling the map-based channel or realizing a digital map that depicts real-world buildings to be used for RT.
+We expect that both the offered guidelines and the shared database will encourage researchers, even those researchers without RT software, to readily design a map-based channel.